I’ll admit this isn’t the most exciting topic in OT, but writing good notes is how we show that the service we’re providing is skilled and necessary.

 How to write better OT notes

-Let’s talk about what to include and not include in your SOAP notes.
+Here are some tips on what to include in your SOAP notes.

 Write down a summarized description of what the person said in response to therapy.